ValleyAgriculturalSoftware/VAS-Support/_posts/pens/2014-02-25-setting-up-override-feedings.markdown

 categories: guides pens
 ---

-{% infoblock info In FeedWatch Versions 7.5 and 7.6 "Override Feedings" were setup as "Max/Balance" feedings. %}
+{% infoblock note In FeedWatch Versions 7.5 and 7.6 "Override Feedings" were setup as "Max/Balance" feedings. %}

 1. Click on the **Pens** icon from the ribbon bar.